Last update 5/2/2024

 That means the whole instrument – body, neck, and headstock.
 Look at it this way – when you take a bath or shower, you typically wash your entire body, not just part of it, right?
 The same should go for your guitar!

-Most music stores sell cheap guitar cloths (made of either flannel or microfiber) that will take all of the grime and smudges off the finish and keep your guitar looking (and feeling) as it was fresh off the rack.
+Most music stores sell cheap guitar cloths (made of either flannel or microfiber) that will take all of the grime and smudges off the finish and keep your guitar looking (and feeling) as if it was fresh off the rack.

 Guitars are (for most models) constructed almost entirely from wood.
 Wood is a natural and porous material that can be extremely sensitive to changes in relative humidity.

 Acoustic guitar types are more sensitive to humidity than solid-body electric types due to the thin wood construction of the body.
 If an acoustic (especially one with a solid wood top) is left too long in a dry environment, it’s only a matter of time before you get warping and shrinking – even to the point of complete cracks in the top.

 That’s not to say that electrics can’t feel the effect.
 You can tell if an electric guitar is getting too dry when you start to feel the edges of the frets (due to the neck slightly shrinking), or tuning stability and inconsistent playing action.

 So what can you do?
 The easiest way is to use a guitar humidifier in your case or gig bag.
 There are several types, from simple plastic housings that hold a damp sponge (which will need to be re-dampened every so often) or more advanced solutions such as specially designed packages that allow for the transfer of humidity without much maintenance on your end.